ziiho08/CycleGAN/README.md

 ```
 - Test a model
 ```
-$ python3 test.py
+$ python3 test.py --
 ```
-To use our trained model, download
+To use our trained model, download Saved_model file.
 - Download a Powerline dataset :